Stuart Pearson Wright: Awards

 Wright won the BP Travel Prize in 1998.

 In 2001 he won the BP Portrait Award with his painting of six presidents of the National Academy.
 It was described as "astounding", showing the men surrounding a dead chicken.
 As part of his prize he was commissioned to paint author J. K. Rowling, and that painting is part of the National Collection.

 Wright won the Garrick/Milne Prize in 2005.

 Personal life

 Wright was conceived by artificial insemination, and grew up not knowing his father.
 However in 2019, following a DNA test, Wright discovered the identity of his Father, made contact and was received warmly.
 He has now been fully assimilated into his paternal family.

-He is separated from his wife, the musician Polly Wright and they have a son and a daughter.
+He is divorced and has a son and a daughter.